 I do recommend coating your hands with flour.
 I found it easiest to scoop all the dough balls onto the baking sheet, then coating my hands in flour and rolling each ball and placing them back onto the sheet and adding a thumb indent.
 Return the dough to the refrigerator between baking batches as well so that it doesn’t get too warm.

-The cookies will stay fresh covered at room temperature for 2-3 days, or up to a week in the refrigerator.
+The Valentine's Day sugar cookies will stay fresh covered at room temperature for 2-3 days, or up to a week in the refrigerator.

 You can freeze them for up to 2-3 months as well.
 If already frosted, I would freeze them on a tray, then move to a sealed freezer bag after the frosting hardens.